Azure/azure-rest-api-specs/specification/cosmos-db/data-plane/readme.md

     where: $.paths["/{table}"].put
     reason: The path only supports XML input/outputm which is not supported
   - suppress: R3016
-    where: $.definitions.StorageError.properties.Message
+    where: $.definitions.TableServiceError.properties.Message
     reason: Response from service is not camel case
   - suppress: R3016
-    where: $.definitions.StorageServiceProperties.properties.Logging
+    where: $.definitions.TableServiceProperties.properties.Logging
     reason: Response from service is not camel case
   - suppress: R3016
-    where: $.definitions.StorageServiceProperties.properties.HourMetrics
+    where: $.definitions.TableServiceProperties.properties.HourMetrics
     reason: Response from service is not camel case
   - suppress: R3016
-    where: $.definitions.StorageServiceProperties.properties.MinuteMetrics
+    where: $.definitions.TableServiceProperties.properties.MinuteMetrics
     reason: Response from service is not camel case
   - suppress: R3016
-    where: $.definitions.StorageServiceProperties.properties.Cors
+    where: $.definitions.TableServiceProperties.properties.Cors
     reason: Response from service is not camel case
   - suppress: R3016
     where: $.definitions.Logging.properties.Version